Botanically known as Aloysia virgata or sweet almond bush, this is a large shrub indigenous to Argentina.

 Soil and Transplanting

 The shrub performs best in an extensive range of soils, from loamy to clay.
 However, it thrives in loamy, well-draining soil with pH levels ranging from 6.5 – 7.5.

 During the first year of the plant, water it regularly to keep the soil wet.

-Transplanting of established shrub shocks the plant which is why it is seldom recommended.
+Transplanting of established shrubs shocks the plant, which is why it is seldom recommended.

 However, it may be necessary if a landscape is not ideal for the shrub’s growth.